MBerkKellecioglu/Binomial-Expansion/README.md

 # Binomial Expansion Calculator

-I wrote a function expand that takes in an expression with a single, one character variable, and expands it.
+I wrote a function that takes in an expression with a single, one character variable, and expands it.
 The expression is in the form (ax+b)^n where a and b are integers which may be positive or negative, x is any single character variable, and n is a natural number.
 If a = 1, no coefficient will be placed in front of the variable.
 If a = -1, a "-" will be placed in front of the variable.

 The expanded form should be returned as a string in the form ax^b+cx^d+ex^f... where a, c, and e are the coefficients of the term, x is the original one character variable that was passed in the original expression and b, d, and f, are the powers that x is being raised to in each term and are in decreasing order.